Elico-Corp/odoo-docker-china/README.md

-# odoo-docker
+# odoo-docker-china
-Docker files to build dockers based on:
+Docker files to build dockers with specific setup for China:
-* standard Odoo code
+* Based on OCA/OCB
-* OCB code
+* No link to Google content
-* Specific Chinese setup (mostly to remove specific Google references blocked in China and replace them with Chinese mirror)
+* Based on Chinese mirror